zeolenon/thoughts/README.md

 # thoughts
-random thoughts, to be shared
+random thoughts, to be quickly shared